FAIRmat-NFDI/pynxtools/docs/tutorial/bring-your-own-data.md

     print(k)
 ```

-Map what you see to what NXsimple (or your appdef) needs.
+Map what you see to what NXsimple (or your application definition) needs.

 ---